 Make an appointment with your general practitioner

-If you’ve been struggling for a while, speak with your GP about how you’ve been feeling.
+If you’ve been struggling for a while, speak with your health practitioner about how you’ve been feeling.
 Ask for help.
 Get a referral to a psychologist.
-In Australia you can access up to six Medicare-subsidised (or free) sessions, and a professional can guide you through what to do.

 Check in with friends and co-workers

 Be honest with friends about your struggles

-Your vulnerability and transparency normalises things for others and opens the door for people to share their own concerns.
+Your vulnerability and transparency normalizes things for others and opens the door for people to share their own concerns.

 Do random acts of kindness

-See a friend crying at drop-off?
+See a neighbor who’s stressed or crying?
 Put a ‘You’re awesome!’ card in their letterbox.
-Pay for a coffee in advance at your local café and ask that it be gifted to a mum with a newborn.
+Pay for a coffee in advance at your local café and ask that it be gifted to a parent with a newborn.
 Leave a meal on the doorstep of a friend you know is having a rough time.
 As the giver, you will feel the benefits as much as the receiver!

 Written by the team at Circle In in conjunction with Belinda Haan.
-Belinda Haan is an advocate for mums taking care of themselves first.
+Belinda Haan is an advocate for parents taking care of themselves first.
 Self-care is ultimately a commitment to peak performance and it involves far more than a yoga class.